Netarhat Residential School: Location

 Netarhat (23°28'48"N 84°16'11"E) is located at an elevation of 1250 meters and is renowned for spectacular sunrises, sunsets, waterfalls, and beautiful flora and fauna.
 The nearest major railway station and airport is Ranchi, which is 156 kilometers away.
 There are buses for Netarhat from Ranchi and Palamau.

 Tourists from all over India and abroad visit Netarhat, whose name means Nature's Heart.
-However, the place may have got its name from 'Netur Haat' (which means a marketplace for bamboo in the local language).
-Apart from bamboo, the pine and sakhua trees add to the flora.
-The waterfalls Upper Ghaghri, Lower Ghaghri, Tahir, Boodhha Ghaagh and the Koel river are nearby.

 Admission and curriculum

 Admission to the school, which is run by the government of Jharkhand (since inception it was run by the government of Bihar until the separation of the states) is given on the basis of three stages of examination: descriptive and multiple-choice written tests, psychological tests and personal interview.
 Boys between 10 and 12 years of age who are living in the state can apply for admission on a prescribed form through Sub-divisional Education Officers.
 As many as 20,000+ students used to vie for 100 seats (60 till the year 1982) just before the separation of the state of Bihar.
 Seats are reserved for the students belonging to the scheduled castes, scheduled tribes and other classes as defined by the state government.